stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 Sight/sound is pretty straight-forward.
 I lump them together because really, they're just lines of text that are being sent to the player's network connection.

 Everything has a :tell() verb, starting with #1:tell(), which just does nothing.
-This makes it very convenient to code verbs that emit text and just send it to all objects in the room.
+This makes it very convenient to code verbs that emit text, you just invoke the :tell(sometext) verb on all objects in the room.

 The player object has a special verb, player:notify(), that sends a line of text to the player's network connection. player:notify() is so special that nobody actually invokes it directly; it's almost only ever used by player:tell() (and occasionally by player:tell_lines(), see note below).
 In fact, player:notify() has a special permission check in its code to prevent it from being called from anything else but verbs on the player.